Vietnam.vn - Nền tảng quảng bá Việt Nam

 FACEBOOK SCREENSHOT

 Sunnie Nguyen (17 years old, real name Nguyen Hoan Ngoc Anh) is the fifth Vietnamese student to mysteriously disappear in Australia recently.
-All five students studied at Hamilton High School (Adelaide City) on an exchange program, but it is unclear whether there is any connection between them.
+All five students studied at Hamilton High School (Adelaide City) on exchange, but it is unclear whether there is any connection between them.
 Australian authorities announced on January 11 that one person had been found, but there is still no news about the remaining four cases, including the student who has been missing for more than four weeks, according to 7News .

-Leave most of your belongings behind
+Leaving behind most of his belongings

 Tình tiết mới liên quan vụ 5 du học sinh Việt mất tích bí ẩn tại Úc- Ảnh 2.

-Mrs. May Zervaas (left) and her daughter Mary are worried about the safety of Vietnamese female student Sunnie Nguyen.
+Mrs. May Zervaas (left) and her daughter Mary are worried about the safety of Vietnamese female international student Sunnie Nguyen.

 7NEWS SCREENSHOT